 - Learn from clinicians from a range of backgrounds, including medicine, pharmacy and nursing.

-- Discover how to apply core prescribing skills including history taking, clinical reasoning and examination skills.
+- Discover how to apply core prescribing skills including history taking, physical examination skills and clinical reasoning.

 - Have the flexibility to undertake learning at a time that suits you due to the low number of contact days.

-- Study at a university ranked 6th in the UK for pharmacy and pharmacology (QS World University Rankings 2018).
+- Study at a university ranked 3rd in the UK for Nursing and 5th in the UK for Pharmacy and Pharmacology (QS World University Rankings 2020).